 San Elijo Middle School is dedicated to meeting the library/media needs of its students, faculty and parents.
-The library has 4 laptop PAC stations for searching the library.

-- Students may check out 2 books at a time. - If additional books are needed for research, special arrangements can be made by seeing the librarian. - Books can be checked out for 2 weeks. - Students who have overdue books will be placed on "library restriction" and forbidden to check out additional materials.
-Students will also be blocked from making any purchases including: yearbook, PE clothes, and field trips. - If a library book is lost or damaged, the borrower must pay for it.
+- Students may check out 2 books at a time. - If additional books are needed for research, special arrangements can be made by seeing the librarian. - Books can be checked out for 4 weeks. - Students who have overdue books will be placed on "library restriction" and forbidden to check out additional materials.
+Students may also be blocked from making any purchases including: yearbook, PE clothes, and field trips. - If a library book is lost or damaged, the borrower must pay for it.

-The Library catalog and other library features and updates, will be accessible in the future through the school's Website, www.sanelijomiddle.org.
+The Library catalog and other library features and updates, are accessible through the school's Website, www.sanelijomiddle.org.